-If adventuring a bit further afield is more your thing there is the Tara Bulga National Park, Hiawatha Waterfalls, Agnes Water Falls and townships of Yarram and Historic Port Albert to explore.
+If adventuring a bit further afield is more your thing there is the Tarra Bulga National Park, Hiawatha Waterfalls, Agnes Waterfalls and townships of Yarram and Historic Port Albert to explore.

 Looking for a country souvenir or something a bit different from the local shops, visit the regional townships of Sale and Traralgon.

 Stretching for over, you guessed it, 90 miles.
 Ninety Mile Beach is an unspoilt span of golden sand facing the Bass Strait surf.
 Because the Gippsland Lakes lie behind the dunes, much of the beach is remote and tricky to get to, attracting just the odd surfer or angler – which is just how the locals like it.
 Near Golden Beach, look for the wreck of the Trinculo, partially buried under the sand.
 Woodside Beach and Seaspray have beach patrols in summer.

 If you enjoy a relaxing day out on your boat just letting time go by or prefer deep sea fishing, McLoughlins Beach is the local boat ramp just round the corner from Woodside Beach.

 All around Woodside Beach is one thing "Wildlife".
 From kangaroos and koalas, to water birds and a growing population of black cockatoos.
 Go for a short walk and spot echidnas digging their little holes, or drive to beautiful local landscapes to spot some rare and unusual animals.